Back to top

 Botryosphaeria Canker

-Symptoms of Botryosphaeria canker can include blackened, sunken and splitting bark on infected stems and branches.
+Symptoms of Botryosphaeria canker can include blackened, sunken and splitting bark on infected stems and branches, as shown on this red twig dogwood (Cornus sericea).
+Photo by N. Brazee

-Scattered small branch dieback caused by Botryosphaeria on a red oak (Quercus rubra) stressed by a lecanium scale infestation.
+Scattered twig blight caused by Diplodia gallae on a red oak (Quercus rubra) stressed by a lecanium scale infestation.
+Photo by N. Brazee

-A red oak (Quercus rubra) stem with an adult lecanium scale and numerous pycnidia (spore-bearing structures), produced by Botryosphaeria, rupturing through the bark.
+A red oak (Quercus rubra) twig with an adult lecanium scale and numerous pycnidia (spore-bearing structures), produced by Diplodia, rupturing through the bark.
+Photo by N. Brazee

-Botryosphaeria canker is an important disease of many landscape and forest trees and shrubs.
+Botryosphaeria canker is an important disease of many trees and shrubs in forests and managed landscapes.
 To date, there are more than two dozen genera in the order Botryosphaeriales that were previously described simply as Botryosphaeria.
 Some of these genera are known to green industry professionals, such as Diplodia and Sphaeropsis, while many are not.
 Much remains to be understood about many of these genera and whether they occur on woody plants in southern New England.
 Therefore, for the purpose of this fact sheet they will be collectively referred to as Botryosphaeria sensu lato (s.l.).

 Hosts

 Due to the tremendous diversity of genera and species in Botryosphaeria s.l., hundreds of woody plants are susceptible to infection, especially when plant vigor is low.
-Recent research has shown that few species of Botryosphaeria s.l. are host-specific, meaning that many are capable of attacking a wide array of trees and shrubs.
-However, the most commonly afflicted plants on the landscape in our region include apple/crabapple, cherry, dogwood, honeylocust, elm, oak, ash, holly/inkberry, maple, pine, spruce, hemlock and rhododendron/azalea.
+Recent research has shown that only a few species of Botryosphaeria s.l. are host-specific, meaning that many are capable of attacking a wide array of trees and shrubs.
+However, the most commonly diseased plants in southern New England include apple/crabapple, cherry, dogwood, honeylocust, elm, oak, ash, holly, inkberry, maple, pine, spruce, hemlock, rhododendron and azalea.

 Management